 If you're already a Costco member, it's worth getting a quote for carpet installation.
 The company has partnered with Shaw Flooring for materials, and subcontracts carpet installation to local contractors.

 Given that it's Costco, it's no surprise that the prices tend to be reasonable, though you'll need to contact them directly for styles and details, as no carpet options are listed online.
-You'll also have the chance to earn a 10 percent Costco Shop Card on Shaw flooring purchases that qualify, and a recent promotion also included a $250 gift card for installations that cost more than $3,500.
+You'll also have the chance to earn a 10 percent Costco Shop Card on Shaw flooring purchases that qualify, and sometimes offer promotions such as a $250 gift card for installations that cost more than $3,500.